How to Develop Baby’s Gut Health and Strong Immunity

 Since the gut plays such a strong role in immune function, let’s start by taking a look at when and how a baby’s gut flora is established.
 The colonization of gut bacteria begins when the baby is in the lower part of the uterus and their initial gut microbiota is seeded at birth.
 Research shows that the method of delivery influences a newborn’s gut microbiota.
 Interestingly, a baby born vaginally will have a gut microbiota that resembles the mother’s vaginal canal.
 A baby born via c-section has a gut microbiota more similar to microbiota found on the skin.
 Studies show babies born by cesarean have less bacterial diversity than babies born vaginally, and therefore, can be more susceptible to immune disorders, such as allergic rhinitis, asthma, and celiac disease.

 Since a baby’s development of gut microbiota between birth and weaning has been closely tied to immune system function, disruptions or alterations in the baby’s microbiota has been linked with increased risk for certain diseases.
 Some of these disruptions include birth delivery method, feeding with breast milk versus formula, and especially early exposure to antibiotics.
 Antibiotics, for example, have been shown to have profound effects on a baby’s developing microbiota, decreasing its overall diversity and pointing to the possible development of allergic diseases, such as asthma, atopic disease, eczema, and type 1 diabetes.
-Given that these disruptions cannot be helped or avoided in many cases, researchers have begun exploring the use of pre and probiotics to help repopulate and diversify a baby’s gut flora.
+Hopefully your baby will not need antibiotics, but if they are prescribed by your health care provider, they should be given without delay.
+Since these disruptions cannot be helped or avoided in many cases, researchers have begun exploring the use of pre and probiotics to help repopulate and diversify a baby’s gut flora.
 Despite their rise in popularity in the last decade, pre and probiotics still remain under debate and more long-term studies are needed to warrant widespread recommendations.

 - Baby’s gut is in flux from 0-3 and then remains somewhat stable into adulthood